3D Live Streaming

 Downloading a Virtual Room from the Obscene Studio Market

-In the lower section click on the Room Selector - where No Room Layout is displayed.
+In the lower section click on the Room Selector - where No Virtual Room is displayed.

 A list of existing rooms will be displayed, but it may be empty if you have not yet downloaded or created a Virtual Room.